 Reassure patient that this adverse effect generally improves over time (usually 6–8 weeks).
 Consider switching to another ARV regimen in persistent and severe cases.

 Treatment data in children are lacking; however, the following strategies may be useful when the ARV regimen cannot be changed:

 |Pancreatitis||Rare, but may occur with RTV-boosted PIs or NRTIs||Onset:

 ||<2% in a recent case series||Use of concomitant medications associated with pancreatitis (e.g., TMP-SMX, pentamidine, ribavirin)

 Previous episode of pancreatitis

-If associated with hypertriglyceridemia, consider interventions to lower TG levels.
+If pancreatitis is associated with hypertriglyceridemia, consider using interventions to lower TG levels.

 |Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; FDA = Food and Drug Administration; NRTI = nucleoside reverse transcriptase inhibitor; PI = protease inhibitor; RTV = ritonavir; TG = triglyceride; TMP-SMX = trimethoprim sulfamethoxazole; ZDV = zidovudine|